NxtChg/pieces/js/fetchit/README.md

 The main difference is that it treats bad statuses (like 404 or 500) as errors, so you don't have to check response.ok in resolve(), which is retarded.

-It also treats any successful response as JSON and automatically parses it.
+If response starts with '{' or '[' it is automatically parsed as JSON.

 And it allows specifying timeout in 'options', which defaults to 5 seconds.